overington/dissertation-scattering-amplitudes/dissertation/chapters/50-little-group.md

 \end{equation}

-For a tensor or \(\rank 2\), which is our most common use case, this can be reprenented by matrix as such:
+For a tensor or \(\rank 2\), which is our most common use case, this can be represented by matrix as such:

 \begin{equation}
     \epsilon_{\alpha \beta} = \begin{pmatrix} 0 & 1 \\ -1 & 0 \end{pmatrix}